A full review of the Dynamic Neural Retraining System (DNRS)

 The Lightning Process

-The Lightning Process, also called the LP, is a 3 half-day in-person seminar taught by a highly trained practitioner and includes follow-up coaching with the same practitioner.
-Most practioners are currently using Zoom due to current global events.
+The Lightning Process is a 3 half-day in-person seminar taught by a highly trained practitioner and includes follow-up coaching with the same practitioner.
+Most practioners are currently using Zoom due to current events.

 It goes over the nervous system and how it can get stuck in fight-or-flight mode, limiting beliefs, and much more and helps people unlock their ability to heal.
 It employs the research behind psychoneuroimmunology.
 The technique taught combines breathing, gentle movement, NLP, and visualizations.